 Help You Sleep Better

 Tart cherries contain melatonin – a hormone that can help your body release better before going to sleep.
-So if you have insomnia, try to drink around 8 ounces of tart cherry juice in the morning or before bedtime for 1 to 2 hours.
+So if you have insomnia, try to drink around 8 ounces of tart cherry juice in the morning or 1 to 2 hours before bedtime.

 Lower Gout-Related Risks

-Research in 2019 has proved that those who consume cherries have a lower gout risk than those who do not like to eat this fruit.
-Indeed, cherries can reduce uric acid – a crystallize within the joints in your blood, which is linked with gout, kidney stones, or other pain and swelling.
+People who consume cherries have a lower gout risk than those who do not.
+The reason is that cherries can reduce uric acid – a waste chemical in blood that is linked with gout, kidney stones, pains, and swellings.

 Can Ease Your Pain After Exercise